-Let’s start by addressing some frequently asked questions (FAQs) about one of our most popular solutions: Flexible Spending Accounts (FSAs).
-Use this quick list of FSA FAQs to help you assist your employees as they navigate their benefits!
+Let’s start by addressing some frequently asked questions (FAQs) about one of our most popular benefits solutions: Flexible Spending Accounts (FSAs).
+Use this quick list of FSA FAQ information to help you assist your employees as they navigate their benefits!

 A Flexible Spending Account (FSA) is a benefit a company sponsors for their employees.
 This pre-tax account helps make health care more affordable by allowing employees to decide the annual amount to contribute based on the amount they expect to spend for health care expenses not reimbursed by insurance.

 - What’s the difference between a Healthcare FSA and Dependent Care FSA (DCA)?

 With a healthcare FSA, your employees can pay for eligible healthcare expenses on a pre-tax basis, which reduces the amount paid for federal income tax, FICA tax and, as applicable, their state income taxes.
 Healthcare FSAs cover an extensive list of eligible, reimbursable expenses, as defined by IRS Code Section 213(d).

 While a dependent care FSA gives your employees the ability to pay for work-related dependent care expenses with pretax dollars, which allows them to save on federal income tax, FICA tax and, as applicable, their state income taxes.
 DCAs may provide your employees more tax advantages than the federal income tax credit.

 - How does an FSA provide tax benefits for the employer and employee?